 The following guide explains how to top-up your child’s school meals account.

 At the beginning of each school year, you are asked to complete and return an Allergy form.
+This was issued week commencing 7 September 2021.
 We can cater for children with allergies as long as we are aware of them (this does not include food preferences but we can cater for preferences on religious grounds).
 Please note some children in our school have airborne nut allergies.
 Therefore, our school is a ‘Nut Free School’.
 This means all children, staff and visitors must not consume nut products or products containing nuts, e.g. chocolate spread.
 Please be considerate to all children & staff in our school.
 Thank you for your consideration

 If children do not wish to have a school meal they can bring a packed lunch to school in a secure named container or lunch box.
 Packed lunches are also eaten in the dining hall so all children eat together.
 No sweets, chocolates or fizzy drinks are allowed.
 Instead, we encourage fruit, vegetables and water to drink.
 For more information on Healthy Packed Lunches please visit The Children’s Food Trust for information.